USS Petrof Bay: Philippines campaign

 At 22:37, "Taffy 1" was steaming towards a rendezvous with "Taffy 3", when one of its escorts, the Buckley-class destroyer escort Coolbaugh, sighted the feathery wake of a submarine's periscope perpendicular to the escort carriers.
 As Coolbaugh charged in towards the wake to deliver depth charges, with inconclusive results, the rest of the fleet conducted an immediate 90-degree emergency turn.
 As the turn was completed, the crew of Petrof Bay spotted two torpedo wakes straddling the carrier, one 20 yd to the portside, and another apparently coasting under the overhang on the starboard side.

-Whilst the American forces had been distracted with the Battle off Samar and its immediate aftermath, Vice Admiral Naomasa Sakonju's transport unit, which consisted of the Nagara-class light cruiser Kinu, the Fubuki-class destroyer Uranami, as well as four transports, which were in the process of unloading 2,000 troops onto Ormoc Bay, on the Western coast of Leyte.
+Whilst the American forces had been distracted with the Battle off Samar and its immediate aftermath, Vice Admiral Naomasa Sakonju's transport unit, which consisted of the Nagara-class light cruiser Kinu, the Fubuki-class destroyer Uranami, as well as four transports were in the process of unloading 2,000 troops onto Ormoc Bay, on the Western coast of Leyte.
 The transport unit had also previously included the Aoba-class cruiser Aoba, but after having been damaged by the Gato-class submarine Bream on 23 October, it withdrew westwards.
 The transport unit finished unloading its troops on the morning of 26 October, but as it withdrew, it was quickly sighted.
 Therefore, a strike group of twenty-three Avengers and twenty-nine fighters were assembled to strike the Japanese ships.
 Petrof Bay contributed its last two Avengers to the strike group, and the strike group reached the Japanese ships at 10:00 in the morning.
 One of Petrof Bay's Avengers scored a hit with a 500 lb semi-armor-piercing bomb on Kinu, which sank shortly afterwards.
 In addition, her fighters strafed Uranami, contributing to her sinking.

 Whilst the Japanese ships were being harried by the aircraft of "Taffy 1", two kamikaze strike groups took off from Cebu on the morning of 26 October, the first group consisting of two kamikazes and one escort, and the second group consisting of three kamikazes and two escorts.
 The first group was quickly intercepted by American fighters and all shot down, but the second group proceeded towards "Taffy 1" undetected, only being picked up by radar when it was 35 mi away from the fleet.
 Fighters returning from the attack on the Japanese ships were diverted to intercept the second group, but were distracted by the escorts, enabling the kamikazes to make their runs against the escort carriers.
 The first kamikaze, apparently intent on diving on Petrof Bay, was shot down by a fighter, whilst the other two kamikazes began making their dives at 12:38.
 The second kamikaze dove onto, and struck Suwanee, whilst the third kamikaze dove down on Petrof Bay, but it had its tail shot off by intense flak at an elevation of approximately 500 ft, and it crashed into the sea just 50 ft off the stern of Petrof Bay.